Impact

 Risk and Exploitability

 The CVSS score is 7.5, which is considered High, reflecting a high likelihood of exploitation once the user engages with the malicious content.
-EPSS data is not available, and the vulnerability is not listed in the CISA KEV catalog, indicating no known mass exploitation yet.
+EPSS data indicates a probability of exploitation lower than 1%, and the vulnerability is not listed in the CISA KEV catalog, indicating no known mass exploitation yet.
 Vulnerability exploitation requires a user to interact with a crafted HTML page, typically by visiting a malicious website or following a social‑engineering cue that initiates the required UI gestures.
 Once triggered, the overflow can lead to arbitrary code execution within the sandboxed context.

 OpenCVE Enrichment